ShashikantShirsath/sweet-shop-management-system/README.md

 Sweet Shop Management System

+Description :
-Description : A full-stack Sweet Shop Management System built with modern best practices, focusing on clean architecture, maintainable code, role-based access control, and a great user experience.
+-A full-stack Sweet Shop Management System built with modern best practices, focusing on clean architecture, maintainable code, role-based access control, and a great user experience
+- Followed Test Driven Development.
+- implemented test cases first, then, after successful test cases passed, refactored business logic for production readiness.
+- Written a reusable function and used descriptive naming conventions for functions, variables, etc.

+Git & GitHub Best Practices (flow of working) -
+i.
+Take a pull of the development branch & create a new branch from the development branch. ii.
+Then do functionality, test on the developer side with edge cases. iii.
+Then git add, commit. iv.
+Take pull of base branch (development).
+v. push code on the current branch and create a pull request to the base branch, i.e., development branch (review and merge to development).

 Local Setup & Installation Guide -
 (This project consists of two separate applications)